matt-drayton/Puregym-Tracker/README.md

 Note: You can also run the program using `pythonw puregym-tracker.py` which will run the program in the background.
 This means you will still get notifications but will not be able to see the program polling.

+## Usage
+Simply run the script using either `python puregym-tracker.py` or `pythonw puregym-tracker.py`.
+When the gym has fewer people than the chosen threshold, a Windows 10 notification will appear informing the user of this.
+Clicking the notification will mute the program for 1hr.
 ## Settings
 The `settings.py` file is used to configure the program.
 Below is an explanation of each field: